|Duration||1 to 3 years|

 Certain expenditures related to project management are now eligible as a direct cost of research up to a maximum of 10 percent of the total direct costs (see the Guidelines for Research Partnerships Programs Project Management Expenses).

 NSERC evaluates applications in an annual competition.
-If the number of applications is very high in relation to the expected number of awards, selection panels apply a pre-selection process.
+If the number of applications is very high in relation to the expected number of awards, selection panels apply a pre-selection process using the seven selection criteria.
 External reviewers evaluate the proposals that pass the pre-selection.
-In September, selection panels review the proposals and make recommendations to NSERC.
+In late August, selection panels review the proposals and make recommendations to NSERC.
 The awards are announced in October.

 Applications are evaluated according to the following criteria.
 More details on each criterion, along with a rating scale, are provided in the application instructions.
 Each criterion is given equal weight in the evaluation.